OssiB/hadoop-meetup/README.md

 Download [VirtualBox]  and [single-Node Hadoop Cluster] and open the downloaded Cloudera virtualbox file.

-Import generated eclipse project into your Eclipse workspace.

 ### Download data for Hadoop
 If you have R installed on your machine you can run the script top.R.
 As a result you will have 20 cvs file  CA.csv, AZ,...
 Join files